Advancing Autonomous Driving: DepthSense with Radar and Spatial Attention: Experimental Work

 \subsection{Implementation Details}

-The experiments are performed on 24GB Nvidia-GTX-3090, with 48GB internal memory on a single machine and implemented in PyTorch \cite{b8} framework.
-For training the model, we use a batch size of 8 with stochastic gradient descent (SGD) as an optimizer.
-Initially, the learning rate is set to 0.001 with polynomial power of 0.9.
-The momentum is set to 0.9 with a weight decay of 0.0001 after every ten epochs.
-The backbone network is initialized with ImageNet pre-trained \cite{b12}, for RGB, and random weights are assigned to the sparse radar.
-The network is trained for 40 epochs with a batch size of 8.
-We use ordinal regression as space increasing discretization (SID) similar to \cite{b7} and train the network with ordinal regression loss.
-For a fair comparison, we set the same parameters for all SOTA techniques and compute results.
-The training and evaluation are performed with down-scaled images from 900 x 1600 to 450 x 900 resolution that is further reduced by truncating the top 100 pixels in height.
-The exact resolution is used for projecting the radar points and for generating the ground truth using lidar.
+The experiments were conducted on a single machine equipped with a 24GB Nvidia-GTX-3090 GPU and 48GB of internal memory, leveraging the PyTorch framework \cite{b33}.
+During model training, a batch size of 8 was utilized, with stochastic gradient descent (SGD) serving as the optimizer.
+Initially, the learning rate was set to 0.001 with a polynomial power of 0.9, while the momentum was maintained at 0.9, accompanied by a weight decay of 0.0001 after every ten epochs.
+The backbone network was initialized with ImageNet pre-trained weights for RGB data, while random weights were assigned to sparse radar inputs.
+Training extended over 40 epochs, employing ordinal regression as space increasing discretization (SID), following the approach outlined in \cite{b7}, utilizing an ordinal regression loss function \cite{b7}.
+Consistent with prior work \cite{b7}, 80 intervals were used for the ordinal regression, balancing quantization error and non-discretization.
+To ensure fair comparison with SOTA techniques, identical parameters were employed across all experiments.
+Training and evaluation were conducted on down-scaled images from 900 x 1600 to 450 x 900 resolution, with an additional truncation of the top 100 pixels in height.
+This resolution was maintained for projecting radar points and generating ground truth data using lidar.
+These experimental protocols were meticulously designed to facilitate reproducibility and enable meaningful comparison with existing methodologies, contributing valuable insights to the depth estimation research community.